 Island of the Lost: Shipwrecked at the Edge of the World, by Joan Druett

 Auckland Island, located 285 miles south of New Zealand, is a place with year-round freezing rain, wind, and little food (but apparently a lot of seals).
 Simply put, it’s not a place you want to get shipwrecked on.
 Yet in 1864, Captain Thomas Musgrave and his crew did just that — and a few months later, on the opposite side of the island, so did the crew of the Scottish ship Invercauld.
-This well-written account of the how the two crews survived (and didn’t survive) was a wonderful juxtaposition on leadership, camaraderie, and coming together in crisis.
+This well-written account of how the two crews survived (and didn’t survive) offers insight into leadership, camaraderie, and coming together in crisis.

 The Luminaries, by Eleanor Catton